-- sound-recording or reproducing apparatus operated by coins, banknotes, bank cards, tokens or by other means of payment; - turntables (record decks); - sound-recording or reproducing apparatus using magnetic media; - magnetic tape-type; and - video games with self-contained screen and games of skill or chance with an electronic display, including parts thereof.
+- sound-recording or reproducing apparatus operated by coins, banknotes, bank cards, tokens or by other means of payment; - turntables (record decks); - sound-recording or reproducing apparatus using magnetic media; - magnetic tape-type; and - video games with a self-contained screen, and games of skill or chance with an electronic display, including parts thereof.

 Passenger cars and light commercial vehicles are subject to a 'luxury' excise tax that increases with the price of the vehicle.
-The Budget Review 2011 proposed that the maximum nominal ad valorem excise tax rate on these vehicles be increased from 20 per cent to 25 per cent.
+The Budget Review 2011 proposed that the maximum nominal ad valorem excise tax rate on these vehicles be increased from 20% to 25%.